 Project Description: Funds will be used for the purchase of flooring and floor joists in the Mill.

-Current Statues: Flooring invoice has been received and have fill out necessary forms for reimbursement.
+Current Status: Flooring invoice has been received and necessary forms have been filled out for reimbursement.
 Waiting to receive reimbursement check and then grant will be closed.

 4. Upper Mississippi Gaming Corporation